MicrosoftDocs/azure-docs/articles/traffic-manager-troubleshooting-degraded.md

 The best tool for troubleshooting WATM probe failures is wget.
 You can get the binaries and dependencies package from [wget](http://gnuwin32.sourceforge.net/packages/wget.htm).
 Note that you can use other programs such as Fiddler or curl instead of wget – basically you just need something that will show you the raw HTTP response.

-Once you have wget installed, go to a command prompt and run wget against the URL + Probe port & path that is configured in WATM.
+Once you have wget installed, go to a command prompt and run wget against the URL + Probe port & path that is configured in Traffic Manager.
 For this example it would be http://watestsdp2008r2.cloudapp.net:80/Probe.

 ![troubleshooting](./media/traffic-manager-troubleshooting-degraded/traffic-manager-troubleshooting.png)